project1-5/celix/report.md

 URL: https://issues.apache.org/jira/projects/CELIX/issues/CELIX-447?filter=allopenissues

 The issue is about moving the project over from CppUTest to GTest+GMock as the chosen testing platform.
-The reasons for why are outlined in the issue (ease of integration, heavier usage in the community as a whole, certain IDE support).
+The reasons for why are outlined in the issue:

+> 1) more easier to integrate as a external project
+> 2) much more heavily used than CppUTest
+> 3) integrated support in the CLion IDE.
+This means that the IDE supports directly running/debugging individually testcases/testsuites.

 ## Onboarding experience